h2oai/tutorials/Driverless AI/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 6. **Validation Dataset** - Select the dataset you want to validate.
 This set will be used to validate parameters like models, features, etc.
 7. **Test Dataset** - The dataset that will be used to test the model generated from the training dataset.
 It's not used during training of the model, and results are available at the end of the experiment.
 8. **Target column** -  What do you want to predict?
-9. **Fold column** - The fold column is used to create the training and validation datasets so that all rows with the same Fold value will be in the same dataset
+9. **Fold column** - The fold column is used to create the training and validation datasets so that all rows with the same Fold value will be in the same dataset.
+This column will be used if no validation dataset is provided and the model is trained using cross validation.
-10. **Weight column** - Column that indicates the observation weight (a.k.a. sample or row weight), if applicable.
+10. **Weight column** - Column that indicates the observation/isntance weight (a.k.a. sample or row weight), if applicable.
 11. **Time Column**(OFF by default) - Provides a time order(timestamps for observations).
 Used when data has a high dependency on time (such as seasonality or trend), and you want to treat this problem as a time series problem.

 Continuing with our experiment: